-The \$2.6 million change in our total other income (expense) for the three and six months ended March 31, 2024 June 30, 2024 as compared to the three and six months ended March 31, 2023 June 30, 2023, is primarily partly attributable to a \$2.4 million increase changes in interest income, in 2024, which was due to increases driven by fluctuations in short-term interest rates on our interest-bearing security investments.
-For the three and six months ended June 30, 2024, we recognized \$3.4 million in other expense in connection with our equity investment in Renalys, for the difference in basis between the carrying value and fair value of our proportionate share of the investee's net assets.
+The change in our total other income, (expense) net for the three and six nine months ended June 30, 2024 September 30, 2024 as compared to the three and six nine months ended June 30, 2023 September 30, 2023, is partly attributable to changes in interest income, driven by a decrease in the overall balance of interest-bearing security investments held along with fluctuations in short-term interest rates on our interest-bearing security those investments.
+For the three and six nine months ended June 30, 2024 September 30, 2024, we recognized \$3.4 million in other expense in connection with our equity investment in Renalys, for basis adjustments related to the difference in basis between the carrying value and fair value of our proportionate share of the investee's net assets.
+IPR&D as measured at inception.